GOVINDARAJLE/RatingBar/README.md

 Android RatingBar displays the rating in stars.
 Android RatingBar is the subclass of AbsSeekBar class.
 The getRating() method of android RatingBar class returns the rating number._
 _Let's see the simple example of rating bar in android._

+*In Android, RatingBar is an extension of ProgressBar and SeekBar which shows a rating in stars.
+RatingBar is a subclass of AbsSeekBar class.
+The getRating() method of android RatingBar class returns the rating number.*
 # activity_main.xml
 ```<Button
         android:layout_width="wrap_content"